Consolidate duplicate URLs

 - To simplify tracking metrics for a single product/topic.
 With a variety of URLs, it's more challenging to get consolidated metrics for a specific piece of content.

 - To manage syndicated content.
 If you syndicate your content for publication on other domains, you want to consolidate page ranking to your preferred URL.

 - To avoid spending crawling time on duplicate pages.
 You want Googlebot to get the most out of your site, so it's better for it to to spend time crawling new (or updated) pages on your site, rather than crawling the desktop and mobile versions of the same pages.

 Which URL does Google consider canonical (or duplicate)?

-Note that even you you explicitly choose a canonical page, Google might choose a different canonical for various reasons such as performance or content.
+Use the URL Inspection tool to learn which page Google considers canonical.
+Note that even if you explicitly designate a canonical page, Google might choose a different canonical for various reasons, such as performance or content.